 In 2001, the Company's Board of Directors adopted a Deferred Compensation Plan.
 Under the terms of the Plan, the Company will provide deferred compensation for a select group of management or highly compensated employees, within the meaning of Sections 201(2), 301(a)(3) and 401(a)(1) of the Employee Retirement Income Security Act of 1974, as amended.
 The Board has appointed a Committee of the Company to be the Plan Administrator and to determine the employees who are eligible to participate in the plan.
 The employees who participate may elect to defer a portion of their compensation into the plan.
-The Company may contribute into the plan at the discretion of the Company's Board of Directors.
+The Company's Board of Directors.
 The Company's contributions for 2005, 2004 and 2003 were \$141,710, \$123,249, and \$95,485, respectively.